Businessman jailed over flight that killed footballer Emiliano Sala

 Henderson pleaded guilty to another charge of trying to arrange a flight for a passenger without permission or authorisation.

-At the time, Sala was involved in a £15 million transfer to Cardiff City from Nantes FC, and was travelling between the two cities when he died.
+At the time, Sala was involved in a £15million transfer to Cardiff from Ligue 1 side Nantes, and was travelling between the two cities when he died.

 Henderson’s wife wept in court on Friday as Mr Justice Foxton sentenced her husband to 18 months in prison for endangering an aircraft, with a three-month sentence, to run concurrently, for attempting to discharge a passenger.